Benefits of Membership

 Payment by Bank Deposit

-Members who wish to pay their annual membership by bank deposit to our Commonwealth Bank account,
+Members who wish to pay their annual membership by bank deposit to our Bendigo Bank account,

 either via a branch